maurimo/millionaires/README.md

 the other party does the same (`y` -> `y^f`, for all `y` in his set).
 The other party's `y^f` are encrypted with my key `y^ef` and sent back (scrambled), while we also retrieve `x^ef`.
 Every party can now compare the scrambled sets and check if they have non-empty intersection.

+Except for the older (unsafer) millionaires_old.py, the `x`s and `y`s are made to be primitive roots modulo `P`.
+If this is not done, their multiplicative order allows to get clues about which of the values `x^ef` corresponds to which `x^e` possibly getting clues about which of my elements matches an element of the other party's set.
+This is a security problem, as knowing which element matches allows to get clues about the other party's value.